Objectives and Expected Outcomes:

 We invite students and researchers who are involved in environmental and air quality management studies and have keen interest in learning tools/methods to engage communities, stakeholders and citizens in resolving air quality problems.

 Registration is free of cost, but seats are limited.
-Please click here to register.
+Please click here to register (NOTE, registrations not yet open).

 The agenda for the 2-day summer school can be found here (pdf, 235 KB)